Dark Drag Around Sagittarius A*: Dark Drag and the Missing Giants

-is the velocity at pericenter, and $D_p = (2-e)\pi r_p$ is the approximate distance traveled during the pericenter phase ($i.e.$ a near semi-circle distance with radius equal to the pericenter distance $r_p = a(1-e)$).
+is the velocity at pericenter, and is the approximate distance traveled during the pericenter phase ($i.e.$ a near semi-circle distance with radius equal to the pericenter distance $r_p = a(1-e)$).
 The factor of $(2-e)$ in $D_p$ interpolates between high eccentricities where a semi-circle of radius $r_p$ is more appropriate, and low eccenricities where a full circle diameter is more appropriate.
-Note that this is a different pericenter length than is taken in \cite{Sz_lgy_n_2022}, but is more appropriate for the eccentricities that we consider here.
-While in principle one should consider the change during both pericenter and apocenter phases of the orbit as is done in \cite{Sz_lgy_n_2022}, for our purposes we can ignore the apocenter phase, given that the DM distributions considered here increase towards lower galactic radii, and the drag force increases with $v^2$.
-We therefore only consider changes to energy and eccentricity during pericenter phase, up until the point where the eccentricity is low enough that they are effectively equal (chosen to be $e < 0.05$).
+We only consider changes to energy and eccentricity during pericenter phase, up until the point where the eccentricity is low enough that they are effectively equal (chosen to be $e < 0.05$).
 Past this point, we ignore $\Delta e$ and compute $\Delta \varepsilon$ by taking $D_p = 2\pi r_p$.
 Before this point, however, we update the eccentricity during each orbit according to